telerik/winforms-docs/knowledge-base/scroll-target-grid-while-dragging-a-row.md

 ## Solution

-It is necessary to create a custom **RadGridViewDragDropService** which drag and drop behavior is based on the demonstrated approach [here]({%slug winforms/gridview/rows/drag-and-drop%}).
+It is necessary to create a custom **RadGridViewDragDropService** whose drag and drop behavior is based on the demonstrated approach [here]({%slug winforms/gridview/rows/drag-and-drop%}).
 We will further extend the example and override the **HandleMouseMove** method where the target **GridTableElement** will be programmatically scrolled:

 ![scroll-target-grid-while-dragging-a-row 001](images/scroll-target-grid-while-dragging-a-row001.gif)